m0wer/joinmarket-v2/jmwallet/README.md

 - Mnemonic files are encrypted with Fernet (symmetric encryption)
 - Files automatically get restrictive permissions (`chmod 600`)
-- Use config files for RPC credentials instead of command-line args
+- Use `.env` files for RPC credentials instead of command-line args
-- Never commit mnemonics or config files to version control
+- Never commit mnemonics or `.env` files to version control

 ## Using with Maker/Taker Bots